-The underwriter of the letter, typically a bank or mortgage lender, does more than merely approve credit histories and financial documents.
-A Mortgage Commitment Letter requires a specific property that you intend to purchase, as well as satisfactory results of an appraisal and title search, while also confirming there are no liens on the home and that the current owners actually have the right to sell the property.
+The underwriter of the letter, such as a mortgage lender, does more than approve credit histories and financial documents.
+A Mortgage Commitment Letter requires intent to purchase a specific property, and satisfactory appraisal and title search results.
+It also confirms the home is free of liens, and the current owners are permitted to sell the property.

 Mortgage Commitment Letter vs. Pre-Qualification Letter vs. Pre-Approval Letter

-Though pre-qualification and pre-approval letters are also important markers on the home-buying journey, they are somewhat less official than a Mortgage Commitment Letter.
+Though Pre-Qualification and Pre-Approval letters are also important markers along the homebuying journey, they are somewhat less official than a Mortgage Commitment Letter.

-Pre-Approval Letter: This letter represents a major step up from a pre-qualification, as realtors and sellers see it as a sign that a lender has evaluated the full complement of your finances and deemed you eligible to receive a loan.
-After a deep dive into your income, assets, and credit, the lender assesses your viability, attaches a dollar amount to loan allowance, and assures all parties involved that you can, in fact, afford a mortgage.
+Pre-Approval Letter: This represents a major step up from pre-qualification, as realtors and sellers recognize a lender confirming proof of viable funds.
+After a deep dive into your income, assets, and credit, the lender assesses all associated information, attaches a dollar amount to loan allowance, and assures all parties you can afford a mortgage.

-Loan Processing: This massive undertaking sees a loan officer collecting documents and information to paint a complete picture of your loan viability.
-These processors check bank statements and look into your employment history, while also asking for forms like W-2s from the last two years, pay stubs from the last 30 days, current assets, and identification like a driver’s license or passport.
+Loan Processing: This involves a loan officer assessing a complete picture of financing viability.
+They check bank statements and examine employment history, while also requesting financial records and tax forms.
+These could include up to two years of W-2 forms, pay stubs from the last 30 days, previous income tax returns, current assets, and official proof of identity via a driver’s license or passport.

-Conditions: Underwriters often include a number of conditions in the final commitment letter.
-For starters, most commitment letters require a property appraisal.
-But the requirements don’t stop there.
-Conditions could also include additional documentation regarding employment and bank deposits, proof of hazard or flood insurance, proof of mortgage insurance, and title commitment.
+Conditions: Underwriters often include various conditions in the final commitment letter.
+Most require a property appraisal, but the requirements don’t end there.
+These could include additional employment documents and bank deposits, proof of hazard or flood insurance, private mortgage insurance (PMI), and title commitment.